How to Get a Thigh Gap

 If you’ve been overweight all your life, you might think that the girls who have always been sensible about their diet and exercise have it easier, but think again.
 Even women already average to thin in their upper body will more than likely still need to lower body fat before the stubborn fat is targeted and affected.
 Trust me when I say that losing fat becomes harder the less fat you have to lose.

-It’s painfully clear the deck has certainly been stacked against us women, but before you go cursing the gods, just remember that the predisposition of women to store stubborn lower body fat is said to be for the protection of our reproductive organs, and it’ll all come in handy one day as our bodies will be able to nourish itself during a pregnancy, if that is a goal.
+It’s painfully clear the deck has certainly been stacked against us women, but before you go cursing the gods, just remember that the predisposition of women to store stubborn lower body fat is said to be for the protection of our reproductive organs, and it’ll all come in handy one day as our bodies will be able to nourish itself during a pregnancy, if that is a goal, you can check betterbodyhq for more information about women’s health.
 If not, let the cursing commence while you do what needs to be done anyway.

 What else will determine how easy it will be for you to target and eradicate lower body fat or if you will like the majority who lose fat from everywhere else first and from their hips, thighs, and buttocks last?
 The answer is genetics.
 Genetics is your DNA that was inherited through genes passed on by one or both parents, and it mostly determines the pattern of weight loss.